syncfusion-content/angularjs-docs/angularjs/ListView/Getting-Started.md

 ---
 layout: post
-title: Getting started with AngularJS Listview control| Syncfusion description:Lear here all about getting started with syncfusion Essential AngularJS Listview control, its elements, and more.
+title: Getting Started with AngularJS ListView control | Syncfusion description:Learn here all about Getting started with Syncfusion Essential AngularJS ListView control, its elements, and more.
 platform: AngularJS
 control: ListView
 documentation: ug
 ---

-# Getting Started with AngularJS Listview
+# Getting Started with AngularJS ListView
 The ListView control allows you to select an item from a list-like interface and provides the infrastructure to display a set of data items in different layouts or views.
 Lists display data, data navigation, result lists, and data entry.
 This section explains briefly about how to create a web ListView widget in your application with Angular JavaScript by step-by-step instructions.
 The following screenshot illustrates the output of a ListView widget.